domblazer/Kingdoms-of-Darien/README.md

 Some units begin at the Intangible state, and therefore do not have a Ghost prefab associated.
 For example, any unit being conjured by a Factory.

 <img src="/Assets/Images/Documentation/Slide3.PNG" height="300">

+### Intangible Unit children structure
+- Intangible Unit
+    - sparkle-particles: A holder object for the conjuring particle system.

 ## Ghosts
 Units queued from Builders begin in the Ghost state, so the player can place the unit where desired.